gotev/android-upload-service/README.md

     }
 }
 ```
+If you want to start uploads or retry them based on the remote server's reachability status, [Android Host Monitor](https://github.com/alexbbb/android-host-monitor) may be useful to you in combination with this library.

 ## Binary Upload
 The binary upload uses a single file as the raw body of the upload request.
 To test this kind of upload, you can use the provided node.js server implementation in the [examples](#examples).